MarcStan/share-emergency-contacts/README.md

-See [First time setup](First%20time%20Setup.md) to compile locally.
+See [First time setup](First%20time%20Setup.md) for requirements to compile locally.

+Then just compile from Visual Studio as you would any other Xamarin app.

+Supports Android, UWP and iOS (iOS last tested with v1.0.0).

 # Share Emergeny Contacts